Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: Introduction

 \section{Introduction}

-The advent of highly capable Large Language Models (LLMs) and autonomous generative agents has fundamentally destabilized the contemporary understanding of technological substitution in the labor market.
-Historically, macro-innovations such as steam power, electricity, and early computing were classified as General Purpose Technologies (GPTs) \cite{bresnahan1995general}, fundamentally reshaping macroeconomic growth trajectories \cite{aghion2017artificial, korinek2018artificial}.
-Today, the explosion of generative AI exhibits the unequivocal hallmarks of a new GPT.
-Unlike previous waves of mechanization and digitalization, which primarily automated physical labor and routine clerical work \cite{Autor2003}, the current paradigm of artificial intelligence demonstrates an unprecedented proficiency in symbolic manipulation, semantic generation, and non-routine cognitive processing \cite{Noy2023, floridi2020gpt}.
+The advent of highly capable Large Language Models (LLMs) and autonomous generative agents has destabilized the contemporary understanding of technological substitution in the labor market.
+Macro-innovations such as steam power, electricity, and early computing were classified historically as General Purpose Technologies (GPTs) \cite{bresnahan1995general} that reshaped macroeconomic growth trajectories \cite{aghion2017artificial, korinek2018artificial}.
+The current explosion of generative AI exhibits the hallmarks of a new GPT.
+Unlike previous waves of mechanization and digitalization, which automated physical labor and routine clerical work \cite{Autor2003}, the current paradigm shows unprecedented proficiency in symbolic manipulation, semantic generation, and non-routine cognitive processing \cite{Noy2023, floridi2020gpt}.

-This rapid capability overhang has sparked pervasive macroeconomic anxiety, often articulated as the imminent threat of sudden occupational obsolescence—a systemic panic prominently catalyzed by high-profile industry forecasts projecting the disruption of hundreds of millions of global jobs \cite{Briggs2023}.
-However, viewing AI integration through the lens of sudden occupational extinction is analytically flawed.
+This rapid capability overhang has fuelled a pervasive macroeconomic anxiety, often framed as the imminent threat of sudden occupational obsolescence.
+The panic has been catalysed by high-profile industry forecasts projecting the disruption of hundreds of millions of global jobs \cite{Briggs2023}.
+We argue that viewing AI integration through the lens of sudden occupational extinction is analytically flawed.
 Occupations are not monolithic entities; they are complex bundles of heterogeneous actions.
-As technological capabilities expand, occupations are not instantly replaced but rather gradually encroached upon, action by action, in a phenomenon we define as \textit{Task Encroachment}.
+As technological capabilities expand, occupations are not instantly replaced, but gradually encroached upon, action by action, in a phenomenon we call \textit{Task Encroachment}.

-Recent empirical evaluations have converged on measuring the ``latent exposure'' of the labor market to Generative AI, establishing a robust consensus that non-routine cognitive tasks---previously insulated from the Routine-Biased Technological Change (RBTC) paradigm---are now the primary frontier of automation \cite{Acemoglu2024, Brynjolfsson2023, Eloundou2023, Felten2023, Noy2023}.
-This nascent ``Exposure School'' predominantly models theoretical capability, often quantifying the percentage of task workflows susceptible to LLM integration without adjusting for the subsequent organizational and regulatory frictions of real-world deployment.
-Yet, these early models suffer from a significant structural limitation: they conflate \textit{technical feasibility} with \textit{commercial viability}.
+Recent empirical work has measured the ``latent exposure'' of the labor market to Generative AI and reached a broad consensus: non-routine cognitive tasks, long insulated under the Routine-Biased Technological Change (RBTC) paradigm, are now the primary frontier of automation \cite{Acemoglu2024, Brynjolfsson2023, Eloundou2023, Felten2023, Noy2023}.
+This nascent ``Exposure School'' typically quantifies the percentage of task workflows susceptible to LLM integration but stops short of the organizational and regulatory frictions that govern actual deployment.
+These models therefore conflate \textit{technical feasibility} with \textit{commercial viability}.